 npm install d3 downsample

-- downsample: A library that provides an implementation of the LTTB algorithm.
+- downsample: A library that provides an implementation of the LTTB (Largest-Triangle-Three-Buckets) algorithm

 First, we need a large dataset to work with.
 We'll create a utility function to generate mock heart rate data over a two-year period.